 Not necessarily, we say.

-There's no denying that any sex crimes accusation is serious.
-In the state of Illinois, a first-time sexual assault conviction is a Class 1 felony with a sentence 4-15 years in prison, and sentencing increases sharply with each following conviction.
+There is no denying that any sex crimes accusation is serious.
+In the state of Illinois and in DuPage County, a first-time sexual assault conviction is a Class 1 felony with a sentence 4-15 years in prison, and sentencing increases sharply with each following conviction.
 Anyone convicted of sexual assault is also required to register as a sex offender in the Illinois sex offender registry -- sometimes for life.
-Realistically speaking, a sexual assault conviction will harm your future in countless ways.
+Realistically speaking, an Illinois sexual assault conviction will harm your future in countless ways.

 However, a sex crime or sexual assault investigation does not have to lead to a conviction, and there are strategic ways of dealing with the police if you have been accused of sexual assault in Illinois or DuPage County.
 To find out how you can protect yourself during a sexual assault investigation, just keep reading.